EduardoZepeda/nexusStartPage/README.md

 # NexusStartPage
 Now with backup and restore functionality added!

-A simple startpage with CRUD capabilities based on localStorage.
+A simple and lightweight startpage with CRUD capabilities based on localStorage.
 It uses Backbone, Jquery and Bootstrap.

 You can see it working in this [link](https://eduardozepeda.github.io/nexusStartPage/)